Start your year off on the right foot with free state park entrance.

 Free State Park Entrance on New Year’s Day

 Here is a map of the 25 state parks waiving day-use fees on New Year’s Day.
-For more information, check Oregon State Parks’ map.
+Some of these parks are also part of Whale Watching Week.

 Washington State Parks will offer free entrance at more than 40 parks on New Year’s Day.
-Some Washington parks are hosting free guided hikes, including Battle Ground Lake and Beacon Rock.
-Registration is required for many of the guided tours.
+Some Washington parks are hosting free guided hikes, including Battle Ground Lake.

 Here are some of the closest Washington State Parks to Portland: